isographlabs/isograph/docs-website/docs/backlog.md

 - Network errors
 - Userland impl of pagination, live queries, useQueryLoader (w/ intersection observer)
 - Load normalization ASTs (etc) when a non-null network response is received.
 Does this require `as Foo`?
+  - load normalization ASTs for loadable fields after a request is made

 ### id from args